-Often among the first fishing technologies that anglers explore, traditional mounted fish finders are transforming into data hubs for networked fishing technology.
+Often the first fishing high tech that anglers explore, traditional mounted fish finders are transforming into data hubs for networked fishing technology.
 On the other end of the spectrum, portable castable fish finder transducers are introducing high technology at price points accessible for all anglers.

 What's Down There?